Ice cream on a stick is convenient, fun and iconic.

 I’m also a fan of using Edy’s Slow Churned Ice Cream in these kinds of recipes because it is so workable.
 It is easy to scoop and push into the corners of the Dixie cups I used to make these ice cream pops.
 I let it sit out about five minutes and was able to mold it the way I needed it.

 We used 3 oz.
 Dixie cups to make these and it is really the perfect serving size for a perfect after dinner treat for you AND the kids.
+You can find the Dixie Cups here.
+You can also find the oversized popsicle sticks here.

 Note: For this you will need 3 oz.
 Dixie cups and wooden sticks.